 Delta is committed to protecting our waterways which provide habitat for many fish and animals.
 In Delta, streamside protection and enhancement is accomplished through the application of specific bylaws and programs.
 Delta's waterways are protected by the Development Permit Area for Streamside Protection and Enhancement (Bylaw No. 6349).
 All properties in Delta located within 30m of a stream, river, slough, ditch or pond are within the Streamside Protection and Enhancement Development Permit area.

 Delta’s watercourse classification system indicates fish and amphibian presence and provides timing windows for when work can be completed in the watercourse.
 View a map of the timing schedules for in-stream works.

 Most of Delta’s watercourses and lowland ditches are Schedule C – Standard Fish & Amphibian systems (channels within the yellow shaded area that are not red/orange highlighted).
 Systems with salmonids (trout & salmon) are coded red on the map and include such creeks like Cougar Creek and Watershed Creek.

 Other legislation concerning streamside areas may apply to your project including, but not limited to, the Federal Fisheries Act, Provincial Water Sustainability Act, flood protection requirements, and municipal zoning and other bylaws.

 Information on the Federal permitting requirements for working around water can be found on the Department of Fisheries and Oceans website.
 Note: It may take up to 90 days to receive a Fisheries Act Authorization, please plan accordingly.

-Information on the Provincial permitting requirements for working around water can be found on the Ministry of Forest, Land & Natural Resource Operations website.
-Note: It may take up to 140 days to receive a Water Act Approval, please plan accordingly.
+Information on the Provincial permitting requirements for working around water and dewatering can be found on the Ministry of Forest, Land & Natural Resource Operations website.
+Note: It may take more than 140 days to receive a Water Sustainability Act Approval, please plan accordingly.

 Port Metro Vancouver